-2.7 Delinquent Section 16(a) Reports
+2.10 Delinquent Section 16(a) Reports

 Section 16(a) of the Exchange Act requires the Company's officers, directors and persons who own more than 10% of a registered class of the Company's equity securities to file certain reports with the SEC regarding ownership of, and transactions in, the Company's securities.
-These officers, directors and stockholders are also required by SEC rules to furnish the Company with copies of all Section 16(a) reports that are filed with the SEC.
-Based solely on a review of copies of such forms received by the Company and written representations received by the Company from certain reporting persons, the Company believes that except for one Form 4 that was filed late by Jim Bernau, all Section 16(a) reports required to be filed by the Company's executive officers, directors and 10% stockholders were filed on a timely basis for the year ended December 31, 2023.
+These officers, directors and shareholders are also required by SEC rules to furnish the Company with copies of all Section 16(a) reports that are filed with the SEC.
+Based solely on a review of copies of such forms received by the Company and written representations received by the Company from certain reporting persons, the Company believes that except for the following, all Section 16(a) reports required to be filed by the Company's executive officers, directors and 10% shareholders were filed on a timely basis for the year ended December 31, 2024.